The Corn King has come!: Visions of His perfect Return at CornStock 2025

 For the remainder of the afternoon, as the sun found its home in the Western sky, we were honored by less-problematic musical performances.
 Paul Kotheimer honored the Corn King with a number of original songs and agricentric odes, as did Big Daddy Pride on what I’m told was some sort of electified piano.

 Husky Martinez not only amazed the gathered throngs with his feats of musical coordination, he also challenged event-goers with a collection of diversions all to honor the Corn King and Husky’s Cornival Midway.
 Only the steadiest hands guided by the One True King could stand the test, a rare honor achieved during the day.
+In other quarters, Corncade Youth Gaming Center garnered attention from the younger set of competitors.

 With bellies full, the crowd now rested back in their seats for a special performance from the Shadows of the Corn shadow theater company.
 The company regaled the hushed crowed with tales of the Corn King’s origin, the order he has brought to the world through his golden seed, and the betrayal of the Crow Queen who still today threatens to topple his reign.